aupiff/places-quiet/README.md

 # [Places quiet](http://placesquiet.com)

 A list of public places that don't play music.
+If you know of quiet eateries or shops, please open a pull request or email blankman@boustro.com.

 Quiet place data in [data.yaml](data.yaml).